-Scope 1 emissions are defined as "direct" emissions - emissions which result from direct activities of your company, as well as assets like buildings and vehicles your company directly owns.
+Scope 1 emissions are defined as "direct" emissions - emissions which result from direct activities of your company, as well as carbon accounting assets like buildings and vehicles your company directly owns or controls.
 Scope 1 emissions include:

-Scope 2 emissions are generally defined as purchased emissions.
+Scope 2 emissions are generally defined as purchased emissions from electricity, heating, steam, and cooling.
 Examples of Scope 2 emissions include electricity or natural gas that's purchased from a local power utility to power a building or facility, as well as:

 The full list of potential Scope 3 GHG sources for your company includes:

-Another common practice in carbon accounting is establishing a baseline year, then setting science-based targets (SBTs) to reduce emissions compared baseline.
+Common practice in carbon accounting is to establish a baseline year, then set one or more science-based targets (SBTs) to reduce emissions compared baseline.
 For example, let's say our company generated 1,000 tons of CO2e in 2021, and we've accounted for all those emissions.
 Our CEO, CFO, and Chief Sustainability Officer (CSO) set a goal to reduce our carbon footprint by 50% by 2025, using 2021 as the baseline year.
 Since we know our carbon inventory in 2021, we now need to reduce our emissions and decarbonize to 500 tons of CO2e in our goal year (50% times our 1,000 ton baseline).

-Once a company sets one or more SBTs, we need to carry out projects, initiatives, and investments to reduce our operating footprint.
+Once a company sets one or more carbon accounting targets or SBTs, we need to carry out projects, initiatives, and investments to reduce our operating carbon footprint.
 We can transition from fossil fuel vehicles to electric vehicles (EVs), install solar panels, and make our offices and facilities more energy efficient - all actions that reduce Scope 1 and Scope 2 emissions.
-We can also work to improve our supply chain sustainability, and adopt practices like recycling, upcycling, and product re-use to limit Scope 3 emissions.
+We can also work to improve our supply chain sustainability, and adopt practices like recycling, upcycling, and product re-use to decrease Scope 3 emissions.
 From a carbon accounting perspective, we need to track all that activity and calculate its impact.

 When a company can't do enough directly to reduce its carbon footprint, many choose to purchase high-quality carbon offsets - credits from verified projects like carbon capture or tree planting that are proven to sequester carbon elsewhere.

-In a simple example, if we emit one ton of CO2 and then purchase carbon credits equal to the same amount of carbon, we've achieved "Net Zero."
+In a simple example, if we emit one ton of CO2 and then purchase carbon credits equal to the same amount of carbon, we've achieved "net zero" emissions.
 We still generated pollution (not ideal), but we've balanced the scales between the amount of greenhouse gas we produced and the amount we removed from the atmosphere.

-In 2022, thousands of companies, including Amazon, Apple, Google, Levi's, Netflix, Unilever, Walmart, and many more employ carbon accounting or sustainability measurement teams.
-Companies are increasingly working to set and achieve SBTs, understand their full emissions footprint, and transparently offset what they can't.
+In 2022, thousands of companies, including Amazon, Apple, Google, Levi's, Netflix, Unilever, Walmart, and many more practice carbon accounting as a key part of their overall sustainability measurement work.
+Companies are increasingly working to set and achieve SBTs and net zero targets, understand their full emissions footprint, and transparently offset what they can't.

 Recently, the IFRS (International Financial Reporting Standards Foundation) has also proposed requirements for sustainability disclosure by financial reporting entities.
 While still in draft form, we're monitoring IFRS sustainability accounting standards closely, as we expect them to add additional levels of structure and standardization within the carbon accounting field in the coming years.
 For more, please see our IFRS (ISSB) Sustainability Disclosure Overview.